 The results for Round 1 are shown below:

-The second half was a much more satisfying affair with Ireland staging a Paul O’connell type fightback which was lick started by a penalty card and a yellow card, for French winger Iban Etcheverry, on the 53rd minute.
+The second half was a much more satisfying affair with Ireland staging a Paul O’Connell type fightback which was kick started by a penalty and a yellow card, for French winger Iban Etcheverry, on the 53rd minute.
 Ireland enjoyed a purple patch with Ulster’s Jonny Stewart taking advantage of space on the wing to nip over off the back of a scrum for Ireland’s second.
 A much improved Byrne knocked over the extras to take the score to 22 – 17.

 France had eased up as they looked to their bench but they looked to have the game back under their control when Jules Gimbert crossed, at the start of the final quarter, for an unconverted try to take the score to 27 – 17 but Ireland kept it interesting with a well worked try from James McCarthy after a neat interchange with captain Tommy O’Brien to put Ireland in strike range at 27 – 24 with seven minutes on the clock.

 However, you always thought that France had something to spare and so it proved when Demba Bamba barged over from close range on the 79th minute, the conversion by Louis Carbonel pushing the score to 34 – 24.

 It was always going to be a difficult game for Ireland U20’s.